Appledore Lifeboat Station shores up community support with Signagelive Digital Signage [+VIDEO]

 Training footage

-With the Signagelive-powered digital signage system, the crew has also been able to share video footage of their training, including sessions with the coastguard helicopter.
+With the Signagelive-powered Digital Signage system, the crew has also been able to share video footage of their training, including sessions with the coastguard helicopter.
 Proving popular, the footage has enabled visitors to experience, up close and personal, a snapshot of just what it takes to train and develop the skills necessary to save lives at sea.

 “It’s a way”, insists Meller, “of allowing the public, in as far as possible, to walk in our shoes and re-live our experiences via the screen.
 The on-screen viewing experience gives them a far-greater appreciation of what our volunteers do, helping to inspire many to contribute to our various fundraising efforts.”